statsig-io/docs/docs/metrics/local-metrics.md

 ![Screen Shot 2024-03-21 at 11 20 44 AM](https://github.com/statsig-io/docs/assets/101903926/50bc5742-2f2a-4147-9cb3-70658d6391da)
 ![Screen Shot 2024-03-21 at 11 20 50 AM](https://github.com/statsig-io/docs/assets/101903926/ae3932df-f81b-4fed-9d23-b2b196ac83bc)

+Once you've created a Local Metric, you can tap on the Local Metric in your Scorecard to view its configuration in the Local Metric wizard.

 ## Types of Local Metrics
 The types of Local Metrics you can create are very similar to Custom Metrics (accessible via the Metrics Tab), with a few exceptions.